StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2022-11-10-stationarity.md

 There are a lot of unit-root and stationarity tests available.
 However, here, I will focus on the most popular ones, i.e. Augmented Dickey-Fuller ('ADF') and Phillips-Perron ('PP'), and for checking the stationarity, Kwiatkowski-Phillips-Schmidt-Shin ('KPSS').
 ADF and PP tests test a null hypothesis that the process contains the unit root against the alternative that the process in weakly stationary.
-Whereas the KPSS test test the null hypothesis of the process being weakly stationary against the alternative that the process contains a unit root.
+Whereas the KPSS test tests the null hypothesis of the process being weakly stationary against the alternative that the process contains a unit root.

 Firsly lets create time series: